eembc/energyrunner/README.md

 When the Runner boots, it scans all of the scans all the serial ports searching for compatible firmware.
 During performance mode, it does this by sending the `name%` command and waiting up to 2 seconds for the port to respond with `m-ready`.
 If successful, the device will appear in the device console.
 If it does not show up, it could be due to the following:

-1. The Runner's default baud rate does not match the device's baud rate; make sure the baud rates are the same
+1. The Runner's default baud rate does not match the device's baud rate; make sure the baud rates are the same and using 8N1 settings.
 2. The device took too long to reply; minimize the amount of code executing between power-on and `m-ready`.
 3. The USB subsystem did not initialize before the plug-in event was sent; exit the runner, plug the device in, restart the runner